 Here’s an experiment: find a pocket of time, sit down with your mom, and ask if you can walk down memory lane.
 What fun times have you shared?
 What was the happiest memory you have of her?
 Ask her what her happy memories are of you.
 The more you focus on the joy and peace you have experienced together, the more connected you’ll feel….and the more peace you’ll have in your mother-daughter relationship.

 Try it.
 What have you got to lose?
-It couldn’t make your relationship with your mother worse, could it?
+It couldn’t make your relationship with a mother who says nothing is good enough worse, could it?

 A similar tip is to write her obituary.
 Pretend she’s dead, and write what you’d say at her funeral.
 This may not make you and your mother BFF (best friends forever), but it may help you live in peace.
 But don’t let her find the obituary…you may not be able to explain it!